 Are you a high school student who enjoys television programs like CSI, Criminal Minds, Las Vegas CSU, Profiler, The System, Law and Order, or Homicide: Life on the Street?
 Do you want to help solve a murder?
 Do you want to know what really happens behind the scenes of a murder investigation and a high-stakes murder trial?
 Do you want to know what life is like behind bars?
-Do you want to meet the people who work in criminal justice, law enforcement, and forensic psychology?
+Do you want to meet the people who work in criminal justice, law enforcement, forensic medicine, and forensic psychology?

 Stockton University invites you to be part of Stockton CSI, a residential summer camp for high school students who want hands-on experience with a criminal investigation and trial.

 Now in its 12th successful year, Stockton University’s CSI Summer Camp is a non-profit program where campers work as part of an elite team of investigators and professionals to solve a murder.
 Campers are involved with every phase of the legal process, from the crime scene investigation to the criminal murder trial.
 Every camp session features a different murder case.
 The camp registration fee covers ALL camp costs!